Geo-Python-2017/exercise-3-pszhuchkov/README.md

   ```

 **Overview**: In this problem your job is to count the number of weather stations located in different zones.
 You should also report the share
-of weather stations that allocated to each zone that could be used to evaluate if certain zone was over/under-represented seventy years ago.
+of weather stations that allocated to each zone that could be used to evaluate if certain zone was over/under-represented seventy years ago (optional).

 To solve this problem, you should modify and fill in the missing parts
 in the starter code [allocate_locations.py](allocate_locations.py).